micahhausler/cedar-access-control-for-k8s/README.md

 6. **Will this be built into Amazon Elasitc Kubernetes Service (EKS)?**

     This project is a public experiment, and not currently integrated into Amazon EKS.
-    We welcome your feedback, want to know what does or doesn't work for your use cases, and whether you'd like to see this integrated into Amazon EKS.
+    We welcome your feedback, want to know what does or doesn't work for your use cases, and whether [you'd like to see this integrated into Amazon EKS][containers-roadmap].

 [kind]: https://kind.sigs.k8s.io/
 [rbac]: https://kubernetes.io/docs/reference/access-authn-authz/rbac/